simonjsaunders/RosettaCode/README.md

 to Rosetta Code.
 There is a sub-directory containing the source code for each example.
 The library sub-directory contains code shared by two or more examples.

+### License:
+All code is released under the GNU Free Documentation License, version 1.2.
+See the file LICENSE for details.

+### Disclaimer of warranty:
 The code presented here is not intended to be of production quality.
 It is meant for expository purposes only.

-All code is released under the GNU Free Documentation License, version 1.2.
-See LICENSE for details.
+If you decide to use any of the source code in this repository for any purpose then it's entirely at your own risk.

 ## C Code Examples